Administrative Assistant, Glavin Office of Multicultural & International Education

 She earned her undergraduate degree in secondary education: social science from Winona State University in Winona, Minnesota, and her graduate degree in applied psychology from Northeastern University in Boston.

-Assistant Director, International Student & Scholar Services
+Associate Director, International Student & Scholar Services

 Liz Saumsiegle [pronouns: she/her/hers] is responsible for advising Babson’s international students on immigration regulations and cultural adjustment, and assisting with federal regulatory compliance.
 She also collaborates with Graduate Admissions to process incoming graduate students and provides overall operational support for the ISSS team.
 As an active member of NAFSA: Association of International Educators, she has been involved in Trainer Corps, presenting at regional and national conferences, and enjoys serving as a mentor for newcomers to the field.